observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 * Tenant should be able to create and edit alerting rules:
   * Alerting Rules via GET and PUT via HTTP (Rules API)
-  * This is not the goal, because it should be done when recording rule API is done.
+  * This is not the goal, because it should be done when Rules API is done.
 * UI for Alerts/Rules, Alert Status, AM Routing, AM Alerts …
 * Alertmanager Alerts API, Silences, Inhibits API
   * We should focus on that in next iteration.